 It is known that this species lives in open and semi-open habitats.
 Usually uses old oaks, walnuts and pears, close or in agricultural fields.
 This makes him very vulnerable to many agricultural practices.
 Unknown is how he uses these habitats.
 The nest boxes and cameras will provide new insights into the habitat preferences of the Mouse-tailed dormouse and enable the collection of data on its biology and ecology (diet, activity, population structure and genetics, parasites).

-Currently, only part of Nedko’s work is financed by the People’s Trust for Endangered Species (PTES).
-You can help Nedko to gather the remaining needed funds.
-Make a small donation.
-The money will be used to place 100 nest boxes in 3 new locations in southeastern Bulgaria and to visit them twice per year (about 3000 km).
+Currently, only part of Nedko’s work is financed by the People’s Trust for Endangered Species (PTES), National Parks and Wildlife Services Ireland and private donations.
+You can help Nedko also with a donation.
+The money will be used to place extra nest boxes in 3 new locations and to visit them at least twice per year.

 - Habitat preferences;